-In this post, an excerpt from the July/August Pottery Making Illustrated, Lindsay Rogers explains how she makes her stencils for pottery–or as she calls them “stickers”–using masking tape and parchment paper. –Jennifer Harnetty, editor
+In this post, an excerpt from Pottery Making Illustrated archives, Lindsay Rogers explains how she makes her custom stencils for pottery–or as she calls them “stickers”–using masking tape and parchment paper. –Jennifer Poellot Harnetty, editor.

 P.S.
 For tips on how to blend local and commercial clays as well as instructions for throwing and texturing a plate make sure to check out the rest of Lindsay’s article in the July/August 2016 issue of Pottery Making Illustrated.
 There’s also a food recipe for a delicious Lemon Chess Pie!